Karlheinzniebuhr/karlheinzniebuhr.github.io/_posts/2015-09-27-C-vs-Go-vs-pypy-vs-Python/index.markdown

 ![Image image1](https://raw.githubusercontent.com/Karlheinzniebuhr/karlheinzniebuhr.github.io/master/ES/_posts/img/nodejs.png)

 ###**Update 2 Problem solved**
-As pointed out on [Reddit](https://www.reddit.com/r/compsci/comments/3mss9b/any_idea_why_this_go_loop_is_faster_than_pure_c/) and the comments, using [CFLAGS](https://wiki.gentoo.org/wiki/GCC_optimization) to activate code optimisation increases the speed of C considerably.
+As pointed out on [Reddit](https://www.reddit.com/r/compsci/comments/3mss9b/any_idea_why_this_go_loop_is_faster_than_pure_c/) and the comments, using [CFLAGS](https://wiki.gentoo.org/wiki/GCC_optimization) to activate code optimisation of the compiler increases the speed of C considerably.
 I also had to initialise the sum variable because otherwise it returned the wrong result.
-(And sorry for the bug in my printf I updated that one)
+This is how I compiled
+{% highlight bash %}
+$ gcc -O3 -march=native loop_sum.c -o loop_sum
+{% endhighlight %}
 {% highlight c %}
 #include <stdio.h>